paper-engineer/guides-to-life/README.md

 # Change log

+19/4/2026: successfully hacked frisco by...a lot...

+it's no longer frisco, I can just fucking finish documenting and release it as new. it's basically forty but with, like, less polish.

 18/4/2026: lol landing-page is actually a single page theme, but I need like 4 pages. rip. it works but is insufficient. would have to hack it anyway, but even so. changed to frisco theme instead and now trying to hack that. first make it best-practice-consistent, then start futzing with content and layout.